-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the term and/or credit premium.
-The fund achieves this objective by increasing the exposure to longer-dated bonds (and/or lower-rated bonds) when expected term premiums (and/or expected credit premiums) are higher within the fund's investable universe.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on high profitability stocks among larger companies.
+The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.

-The fund uses a combination of security weighting and exclusion criteria to attain the promoted E/S characteristics outlined above.
+Within this initial investment universe, the fund uses a combination of security weighting and exclusion criteria to attain the promoted E/S characteristics outlined above.

 Security weighting criteria are designed to emphasise best-in-class companies with a lower carbon intensity.
-Exclusion criteria are implemented to avoid the purchase of issuers with high emissions or material involvement in the screened business activities and controversies.
+Exclusion criteria are implemented to avoid the purchase of companies with high emissions or material involvement in the screened business activities and controversies.
 Should existing holdings, compliant at the time of purchase, subsequently become involved, they will be divested within a reasonable period considering turnover, liquidity and associated trading costs.

 This investment strategy is reflected in the fund's portfolio design and is implemented on a continuous basis by the Investment Manager's Portfolio Management and Trading Group.
+Additionally, the fund votes and pursues engagements in line with the Investment Manager's proxy voting guidelines to enhance a company's governance practices, including the management and oversight of material E/S risks.
 More information on the fund's general investment policies can be found in the Investment Objectives and Policies section in the main body of the Prospectus.